-Bottom line: even though being part of a true circle of friends can be tough, friendship is a crucial element of a meaningful, resilient life—especially when it becomes dark as it does for us all at times.
+Bottom line: Even though being part of a true circle of friends can be tough, friendship is a crucial element of a meaningful, resilient life—especially when it becomes dark as it does for us all at times.

 I have seen this again and again in the more than 30 years I have served in an unusual role—as therapist, mentor, consultant, and supervisor to those in the helping professions themselves.
 Physicians, nurses, educators, social workers, counselors, clinical psychologists, relief workers/NGOs, psychiatrists, or persons in ministry need to be resilient not simply for their own sake, but also for those who turn to them for help.
 Because this is so critical, I have been called upon to work with them given my primary specialty, secondary stress (the pressures experienced in reaching out to others).

 In lectures, individual and group sessions, and consultations, one of the most important topics eventually covered is always friendship.
-The general question that arises is: “I know I need a solid interpersonal network, but can you offer more specific guidance on exactly what voices are necessary for me have in order to achieve or maintain a healthy sense of perspective and sound resilience, especially when life turns dark for me personally or professionally?”
+The general question that arises is: “I know I need a solid interpersonal network, but can you offer more specific guidance on exactly what voices are necessary for me to have in order to achieve or maintain a healthy sense of perspective and sound resilience, especially when life turns dark for me personally or professionally?”

 1. The prophet.

 This person calls us to look at who is pulling our strings in life.
 Prophets help us realize that none of us are free from our past influences, or the current cultural influences that may pull us in one direction or another.
-The question the prophet challenges us with is: “What voices are guiding you to think, feel or behave a particular way?”
-In response we must look at ourselves clearly; there is no hiding.
+The question the prophet challenges us with is: “What voices are guiding you to think, feel, or behave a particular way?”
+In response, we must look at ourselves clearly; there is no hiding.

 2. The cheerleader.

 This is the supportive, sympathetic, calming voice that we love to hear over the phone when the day has been a disaster.
 Furthermore, the cheerleader is a great partner and bookend to the prophet; we need both.
-If we just have prophets, we will burnout.
-On the other hand, if we simply have cheerleaders we won’t grow or challenge ourselves appropriately.
+If we just have prophets, we will burn out.
+On the other hand, if we simply have cheerleaders, we won’t grow or challenge ourselves appropriately.

 3. The harasser.